lukestaniscia/PIC/README.txt

 VISUALS
 See the aforementioned article for sample outputs from the compression algorithm.

-INSTALATION
+INSTALLATION
+After cloning the repository, run "sh ./setup.sh" to compile PICcompression.pyx and PICdecompresion.pyx using Cython.
-Place the PIC.py, PICcompression.py, PICdecompression.py, and PICstatistics.py files in your working directory.
+Place the PIC.py, PICcompression.*, PICdecompression.*, and PICstatistics.py files in your working directory.

 REQUIREMENTS
 The aforementioned files that make up the PIC algorithm are written in Python V3.
 This implementation makes use of the Python packages math, PIL.{Image, ImageOps, ImageEnhance}, os, time, sys, gzip, shutil, urllib.request, ssl, matplotlib.pyplot, and numpy.
 Python V3 and the aforementioned libraries must be installed on your system before using the PIC algorithm.

+Additionally, we recommend and by default assume you have Cython installed, and that "python3" invokes the Python interpreter.
+If you do not have Cython installed, you can still run PIC by renaming all the *.pyx files to *.py.
+However, this will be substantially slower.

 USAGE
 Similar to the gZip command line tool but accommodates additional options.
 Run "python3 PIC.py" in your command terminal followed by one of the following options and one or more path(s) or director(y/ies).